BIDS/repro-case-studies/case-studies/rpoldrack.md

 ##### Key tools

 I have used Vagrant (https://www.vagrantup.com/) to allow any user to easily provision a virtual machine that includes all of the necesssary dependencies to run the workflow (see https://github.com/poldrack/myconnectome-vm).

+##### What does "reproducibility" mean to you in general and/or in the particular context of your case study?

+In the context of my case study, "reproducibility" means the ability to exactly reproduce the analysis workflow that was used to obtain the results reported in a manuscript.
+More generally, I take the term to also encompass the consistency of results across different workflows or datasets.

 ##### General questions about reproducibility